geneontology/minerva/specs/owl-model.md

 ### Notes on OWL2 terminology

-Some OWL2 terminology can be confusing as terms may mean different things to non computer scientists.
-When we use terms that appear ambiguous in this document, we always mean the OWL2 sense of the term.
+Some OWL2 terminology can be confusing as terms may mean different things outside the description logic community.
+When we use terms that appear ambiguous in this document, we always intend the OWL2 sense of the term.
 Please refer to the official OWL2 documentation for clarification.
-Some problematic terms include:
+Some potentially ambiguous terms include:

- * `Annotation` - a tuple consisting of a property and a value that can be associated with either an object (Entity Annotation) or an axiom (Axiom Annotation).
-Annotations are non-logical (they are ignored by reasoners, and are intended primarily for humans).
+ * `Annotation` - a tuple consisting of a property and a value (literal or IRI) that can be used to annotate either an object (Entity Annotation) or an axiom (Axiom Annotation).
+Annotations are non-logical (i.e. they are ignored by reasoners, and are intended primarily for humans).
 When we say Annotation, we always mean it in the OWL2 sense and never in the Gene Ontology sense.

- * `Ontology` - any collection of OWL axioms.
-In conventional usage, an Ontology is typically a collection of *class* axioms.
-A Noctua model is an OWL Ontology that is a collection of *instance* axioms.
-To avoid confusion we use the term 'model', but it should be understood that this is nothing more than an OWL ontology that can be manipulated by Minerva.
+ * `Ontology` - any collection of OWL axioms intended to be interpreted together; in OWL, ontologies can include any mix of axioms about classes and axioms about individuals.
+Outside the DL community, the term 'ontology' is typically restricted to collections of *class* axioms.
+A Noctua model is formally an OWL Ontology that is a collection of *instance* axioms.
+To avoid confusion we use the term 'model', but it should be understood that every noctua model is an OWL Ontology.
+The model is identified via an ontology IRI, and versioned using an ontology versionIRI.

 ### Models